-The character of Melton Borough's landscape and countryside will be enhanced and protected by:
+The character of Melton Borough's landscape and countryside will be conserved and, where possible, enhanced enhanced and protected by:

-- Ensuring new development is sensitive to its landscape setting and enhances the distinctive qualities of the landscape character type (as defined in the Landscape Character Assessment); and - Requiring new developments to respect existing landscape character and features.
-Proposals will be supported where they do not adversely affect important landscape features including: - 1.
-Distinctive topography; - 2.
+I. Ensuring new development is sensitive to its landscape setting and that it seeks, where possible, to enhance_enhances the distinctive qualities of the landscape character areas type (as defined in the Landscape Character Assessment); and

+II.
+Requiring new developments to respect existing landscape character and features.
+Proposals will be supported where they do not have an unacceptable adversely effect upon affect important landscape features including:

+- 1. Distinctive topography; - 2.
 Important trees, hedges and other vegetation features; - 3.
 Important ponds, watercourses & other water areas; - 4.
 Important views, approaches and settings.